kasslent/clc-digital-skills/_lessons/module-6.2.md

 ### How to select an HTML object/element

 A common use for jQuery is selecting an HTML element, and applying an effect or action to it.
-The `$()` function takes a single value: a string containing a selector that is similar to how items are selected in CSS.
+The `$()` function takes a single value: a string containing a selector, just like the ones we use in CSS.

 To select all the paragraphs on the page, use `p` as the selector.
-It is contained in quotes because it is a string.
+It is contained in quotes because it is a string:

     $("p");

-To select a class name, use the leading period, just like CSS.
+To select a class name, use the leading period, just like we do in CSS:

     $(".about");

-To select an id name, use the number/hash symbol, just like CSS.
+To select an id name, use the number/hash symbol, you guessed it, just like we do in CSS:

     $("#about");